Friday, July 28, 2017

 Image credits:

-Maxfield Parrish's West Wall Panels 3A and 3B, painted in compliance with a seven-panel commission from Gertrude Vanderbilt Whitney in 1912, were completed in 1916; "Three-quarter length portrait of Gertrude Vanderbilt Whitney (Mrs. Harry Payne Whitney) wearing a jeweled gown and tiara and holding a peacock feather fan," ca. 1916 photograph by Baron Adolf De Meyer (Sept.
+Maxfield Parrish's West Wall Panels 3A and 3B, painted in compliance with a seven-panel commission from Gertrude Vanderbilt Whitney in 1912, were completed in 1916; "Three-quarter length portrait of Gertrude Vanderbilt Whitney (Mrs. Harry Payne Whitney) wearing a jeweled gown and tiara and holding a peacock feather fan," ca. 1916 photograph by Baron Adolf De Meyer (Sep.
 1, 1868-Jan.
-6, 1946): Frances Benjamin Johnston Collection, Public Domain, via Library of Congress Prints and Photographs Division @ http://www.loc.gov/pictures/item/2004676398/
+6, 1946); Frances Benjamin Johnston Collection, Library of Congress Prints and Photographs Division, Washington DC: No known restrictions on publication, via Library of Congress Prints & Photographs Online Catalog (PPOC) @ http://www.loc.gov/pictures/item/2004676398/

-West Wall Panel 3A, one of two murals by Maxfield Parrish removed from West Hollywood's Edenhurst Fine Art Gallery during July 27 to 28, 2002, art heist: Federal Bureau of Investigation Art Crime Team, Public Domain, via Federal Bureau of Investigation (FBI) @ https://www.fbi.gov/investigate/violent-crime/art-theft/fbi-top-ten-art-crimes/theft-of-gertrude-vanderbilt-whitney-murals
+West Wall Panel 3A, one of two murals by Maxfield Parrish removed from West Hollywood's Edenhurst Fine Art Gallery during the Saturday, July 27, to Sunday, July 28, 2002, art heist: Federal Bureau of Investigation Art Crime Team, Public Domain, via Federal Bureau of Investigation (FBI) @ https://www.fbi.gov/investigate/violent-crime/art-theft/fbi-top-ten-art-crimes/theft-of-gertrude-vanderbilt-whitney-murals

 For further information: